How to Read a VIN on a Car (Vehicle Identification Number)

 What is a Vehicle Identification Number (VIN)

 A vehicle identification number, VIN for short, is a distinctive serial number used by automotive manufacturers to identify each motor vehicle.
-Manufacturers first used vehicle identification numbers on motor vehicles in 1954; each manufacturer used their VIN format until 1981, making the system very confusing.
+Manufacturers first used vehicle identification numbers on motor vehicles in 1954; each manufacturer used their VIN format until 1981, confusing the system.

-The National Highway Traffic Safety Administration (NHTSA) of the United States standardized the format in 1981 to become the current 17-digit VIN format.
+The National Highway Traffic Safety Administration (NHTSA) of the United States standardized the format in 1981, now the current 17-digit VIN format.

-The NHTSA required any on-the-road motor vehicle to be sold must have the standard 17-digit vehicle identification number.
+The NHTSA requires any on-the-road motor vehicle to be sold must have the standard 17-digit vehicle identification number.

 To avoid any confusion: